My drinking took off after my kids were born, but I eventually found my way to recovery.

-The craziest thing about insanity is that, most of the time, we don’t know it’s happening.
+The craziest thing about insanity is that—most of the time—we don’t know it’s happening.
 Of course, there might be an occasional twinge about all the drama and odd behavior, but mostly?
 We stay unaware.
 Because, really?
 Who would want to know?

-So, how did I finally get my sanity back?
-It's a process that still continues today.
+Returning to sanity is a process that still continues today.
 It’s sort of like surgery, but it’s the kind that involves post-op rehab for the rest of your life.
-Fortunately, the rehab, while challenging, has a stellar insurance plan: a happy, joyous, and free life.
+Fortunately, the rehab, while challenging, comes with a stellar insurance plan: a happy, joyous, and free life.

 I also had to finally figure out what I enjoyed doing, which took a while.
 When all you do is drink and exist, fun hobbies get dusty.
 I managed to find a few and kept them ready for the itchy times.
 I would divert myself enough with a walk, or some chocolate, or, quite surprisingly, knitting.
-I endlessly searched out laughter, piling up my Youtube subscriptions with Seinfeld outtakes and cat videos.
+I endlessly searched out laughter, piling up my YouTube subscriptions with Seinfeld outtakes and cat videos.
 My bedside was stacked with every recovery memoir I could find.
-I developed a sparkling water and fresh basil “mocktail” for 5pm.
-When I was drinking, I never had the patience for mixed drinks, but now, it seems I had become quite the mixologist.
+I developed a sparkling water and fresh basil “mocktail” for 5 pm.
+(When I was drinking, I never had the patience for mixed drinks, but now, it seems I had become quite the mixologist.)
 All of these became part of my “Stay Sober Rituals.”
 They let my brain look elsewhere, if for only thirty minutes, for peace.
 In so doing, I rebuilt the synapses.
 Slowly.